fastapi/fastapi/docs/en/docs/advanced/security/api-key.md

 <img src="/img/tutorial/security/image13.png">

 !!! tip
-    You likely want the API Key secret to be sourced from environment variable or config file.
+    In the simplest case of a single, static API Key secret, you likely want it to be sourced from an environment variable or config file.

     Have a look at [Pydantic settings](../../settings){.internal-link target=_blank} to do it.